j0srisk/personal-site/src/content/projects/overseerr.md

 ---
 name: Overseerr
-description: Opensource contributor to Overseerr, a request management and media discovery tool for the Plex ecosystem with over 40 million downloads.
+description: Open source contributor to Overseerr, a request management and media discovery tool for the Plex ecosystem with over 40 million downloads.
 date: 01-01-2024
 tags: [Open Source Contributor]
 tools: [nextjs]